-There’s a reason why leather has endured in fashion for decades.
-Any fall/winter wardrobe checklist is certain to feature a leather or suede jacket, skirt, Boho fringe bag (my personal favorite), and this season, leather jeggings (I’m on the fence – have you tried them?).
-It must be because this sumptuous fabric can be buttery, coarse, sophisticated or rugged!
-I know I feel instantly pulled together when I add an element of leather to my outfit and hey, it gets me (temporarily) out of yoga clothes.
+There’s a reason why leather has remained a staple in fashion for decades.
+Any fall or winter wardrobe checklist is sure to include a leather or suede jacket, a skirt, or a Boho fringe bag (which is my personal favorite).
+This luxurious material can be buttery soft, coarse, sophisticated, or rugged.
+I always feel instantly polished when I incorporate leather into my outfit, and it even helps me temporarily escape yoga clothes!

 Materials for Stamped Leather Pendant Project